 “Holiday Market” by Happy Menocal for Paperless Post.

-“Holiday Market” by Happy Menocal: A crown of citrus encircles the front of this photo card and carries over onto the envelope liner.
-The design works whether you’re sending Christmas or New Year’s wishes.
+#35 “Holiday Market” by Happy Menocal: A crown of citrus encircles the front of this photo card and carries over onto the envelope liner.
+The design works whether you’re sending Christmas or New Year greetings and messages.

 Snowy holiday card ideas